dhobsd/asciitosvg/README.md

     [Red Box]: {"fill":"#aa4444"}
     [Blue Box]: {"fill":"#ccccff"}

-(This time we curved all the edges!)
 The text of a reference is left in the polygon, making it useful as an object title.
 You can have the reference removed by adding an option `a2s:delref` to the references.
 Any value will suffice to have the reference fully removed from the polygon.

 Text appearing within a stylized box automatically tries to fix the color contrast if the black text would be too dark on the background.
 The